davekeck/Xcode-4-Fixins/README.md

 __XCFixin_InhibitBezelAlertInteraction__: This plugin makes the "Build Succeeded" and "Build Failed" status overlays invisible to mouse clicks.

-__XCFixin_InhibitTabNextPlaceholder__: This plugin disables using the Tab key to select between argument placeholders of a synthesized (by Xcode's code completion) method call.
-Xcode's default tab functionality can be annoying if you've synthesized a method invocation, and attempt to indent something nearby before filling-in the argument placeholders.
+__XCFixin_InhibitTabNextPlaceholder__: This plugin disables using the tab key to select between argument placeholders of a synthesized (by Xcode's code completion) method call.
+Xcode's default tab functionality can be annoying if you've synthesized a method invocation and attempt to indent something nearby before filling-in the argument placeholders; in such a case, Xcode jumps to the nearest argument placeholder instead of indenting.
 This plugin does not affect the "Jump to Next Placeholder" key binding in the Xcode preferences.